 |Title:||Assistant Coach, Recruiting Coordinator|

 Lindsay Hallion ’08 returned to her alma mater to join the women’s basketball staff for the 2011-12 season.
-Hallion, a two-time All-Ivy League selection and senior captain, now enters her third season as an assistant coach with the Crimson working primarily with the guards.
+Hallion, a two-time All-Ivy League selection and senior captain, now enters her fourth season as an assistant coach with the Crimson, working primarily with the guards.

 In her first season back in Cambridge, Hallion helped the 2011-12 squad to an 18-12 record and a 9-7 record on the road, marking the first time since 2008-09 that Harvard had finished the season with a winning road record.
 The Crimson finished second in the Ivy League standings and earned a trip to the WNIT, where it became the first Ivy League school to pick up a win in the tournament when it upset Hofstra, 73-71.
 Harvard also picked up a very impressive victory over the BIG EAST's St. John's during the campaign, topping a Red Storm team which advanced to the NCAA Tournament Sweet 16 and finished the year ranked 14th by the Associated Press.
 Additionally, both of Harvard's starting guards, Brogan Berry and Christine Clark, were named to the All-Ivy League First Team.